How to Validate Commercial Energy Invoices in Australia: A Complete Guide

 4. Disconnected or De-energised Meters Still Being Billed

-5. Incorrect Application of Environmental and Market Charges
+5. Incorrect Environmental and Market Charges

 The Real Cost of Not Validating

-These are not theoretical figures.
-Energy consultants and procurement specialists in Australia routinely recover six-figure sums for their clients through retrospective invoice audits.
-Under the National Energy Retail Rules, customers can claim refunds for overcharging, and retailers must inform customers of any overcharge as soon as reasonably possible.
-In some jurisdictions, the look-back period can extend beyond standard timeframes for systematic errors, which means a single comprehensive audit can unlock substantial recoveries.
+Under the National Energy Retail Rules, customers can claim refunds for overcharging, and retailers are required to notify customers of overcharges as soon as reasonably possible.
+For systematic errors, the look-back period can extend beyond standard timeframes.
+A single comprehensive audit can unlock substantial recovery.

-How to Build an Effective Invoice Validation Process
+How to Build an Effective Validation Process

 Step 1: Capture and Centralise All Invoice Data